elastio/bon/website/src/reference/builder/member/getter.md

         deref,

         // Return the type specified in parens.
-        // A deref coercion is expected to be valid to the specified type.
+        // There must exist a deref coercion is to the specified type.
         // Don't specify the leading `&` here. deref(T),